Informfully/Documentation/docs/source/neural.rst

 ----------------------------------------------------------

 The DAE algorithm extends variational autoencoders to collaborative filtering for implicit feedback by applying a non-linear probabilistic model.
-This generative model uses multinomial likelihood to model the users' interaction history and Bayesian inference for parameter estimation.
+This generative model employs a multinomial likelihood to model users' interaction histories and utilizes Bayesian inference for parameter estimation.
 DAE reconstructs clean inputs from deliberately corrupted versions.
 By learning to remove or model the noise in the input data, DAE can learn more robust representations.